InfraBlockchain/infrablockchain-antelope/plugins/event_notification_plugin/README.md

 }
 ```

-If the transaction is already irreversible, Yosemite node sends the corresponding response immediately.
+If the transaction is already irreversible, Infrablockchain node sends the corresponding response immediately.
-But if not, when the block which includes the tranction above becomes irreversible, Yosemite node sends the response.
+But if not, when the block which includes the tranction above becomes irreversible, Infrablockchain node sends the response.
 ```json
 {
   "req_id": "1",